boazsegev/iodine/README.md

 * Bug reports and pull requests are welcome on GitHub at https://github.com/boazsegev/iodine.

 * If you love the project or thought the code was nice, maybe helped you in your own project, drop me a line.
 I'd love to know.

+## I'm also writing a Ruby extension in C

+Really?!
+That's great!

+We could all use some more documentation around the subject and having an eco-system for extension tidbits would be nice.

+Just to help you out, I recommend you look at the [Registry](https://github.com/boazsegev/iodine/blob/0.2.0/ext/core/rb-registry.h) Iodine is using to keep Ruby objects that are owned by C-land from being collected by the garbage collector... some people use global Ruby arrays, but that sounds like a performance hog to me.
+This one is a simple binary tree.

 ## License